 As part of ScottishPower, whose mission it is to create a better future, quicker, the Company is always looking for new suppliers and contractors, and for ways to improve its working relationships with existing suppliers and contractors.
-The Company's suppliers have a key role to play in the delivery of its projects and services that it is undertaking to provide a low-carbon future for the UK.
 The Company's aim is to develop and maintain strong relationships across its supply base with a focus on health and safety, quality, cost and sustainability.
-The Company expects its suppliers to operate to a high standard including working in an ethical and sustainable manner, and it has a range of policies that all suppliers must adhere to, including the ScottishPower Code of Conduct for Suppliers.
+The Company expects its suppliers to operate to a high standard including working in an ethical and sustainable manner, and the Company has a range of policies that all suppliers must adhere to, including the ScottishPower Code of Conduct for Suppliers.
 The Company has built-in cyber security checks and monitoring as part of its tendering and supply chain relationships.